COMSYS/SymbolicLivenessAnalysis/README.md

 cmake [...] -DCRYPTOPP_INCLUDE_DIRS="/path/to/CryptoPP/include" -DCRYPTOPP_LIBRARIES="/path/to/CryptoPP/libcryptopp.so"
 ```

-In addition, make sure that KLEE can find the `libcryptopp.so` in the library path at runtime.
+In addition, make sure that KLEE can find `libcryptopp.so` in the library path at runtime.

-For information on how to compile KLEE in general, please refer to README-CMake.md.

 ## Usage